Silver City, New Mexico: A Beautiful Respite from the Desert Heat

-Silver City is home to a nice, albeit very small downtown which is lined with locals shops, restaurants, art galleries, coffee shops and vintage stores.
+Silver City is home to a nice, albeit very small downtown.
+Locals shops, restaurants, art galleries, coffee shops and vintage stores dot the main street.
 There’s a great little used book and record shop which offers tons of classics at affordable prices.
 Numerous vintage shops will keep antique lovers occupied for hours.
 And, of course, there are plenty of touristy shops – good luck leaving without picking up at least one gorgeous handmade Southwestern style specialty!

 Recommended restaurants & coffee shops